 One of the top reasons anyone would probably choose to be self-employed is the joy of being one’s own boss.
 No need to ask for approvals from another person, you can easily take a day off when necessary, and so on.
 Being your boss is appealing!

-Disclosure: This post contains affiliate and referral links.
+Disclosure: This post contains affiliate links.
 This means that if you click on a link and make a purchase or join a platform, then I’ll receive a commission (at no additional cost to you).

 2. Take major decisions

 You take the major decisions of your business.
 This helps you to develop a variety of skills.
 You take calculated financial risks, so you know that you’re the captain of the ship.

 When you work from home in your home office, you’ll save time and energy with no need to commute daily.
 You can choose to use your additional hour or so on more desirable things.
 I make the most of self-care and self-improvement activities.

 4. Home office

 With a home office, you benefit from having no office rental expenses.
 It’s convenient and you can arrange it in a corner that you prefer the most.

 It’s important to define and set boundaries when working from home, have ergonomic or at least comfortable furniture, be well-equipped, and have stationeries handy.
 Clock out of work, as you’d normally do.

 5. Can hire freelancers